 Rajasingham R, Boulware DR. HIV care: ART adherence support and cryptococcal screening.
 Lancet 2015; 385(9983):2128-2129.
 Available at: https://www.thelancet.com/journals/, DOI: http://dx.doi.org/10.1016/S0140-6736(15)60455-X and accessed on April 12, 2015.

 Tables should be typed separately and numbered consecutively using Roman numerals (I, II, III, etc) with the title of the table placed above the table.
 The table drawing command and table design functions on Microsoft Word should be used.
 Tabs function and unformatted lines should not be used to represent tables.
 The tables should bear the brief title and column headings should also be short.
-Units of measurement should be abbreviated and placed below the headings.
+Units of measurements should be appropriately abbreviated and placed below the headings.
 Tables should appear at the end of the manuscript (after References) within the text file.
 Tables should not be submitted as photographs.

 Only standard abbreviations are acceptable.
 The International System of Units (SI) is recommended for use within the text, Tables and Figures.
 Trade names of drugs should be avoided while the generic names are preferred.